housecurve/housecurve.github.io/docs/tuning/equalization.md

 When most of the average magnitude measurement is within the target band, the audio system is sufficiently equalized.
 Further adjustments may not be perceptible.

-Avoid adjustments that are beyond the capability of the audio system.
-Doing so will lead to distortion and possibly audio system damage.
-Keep in mind that a +10 dB adjustment means the audio system has to output 10 times more signal power.
-A change of +20 dB is 100 times more signal power!